BPennie03/Discode/docs/Getting-Started.md

 chmod u+x discode.sh
 ./discode.sh
 ```
 You should see `Discode has connected to Discord!` in your console.
-You should also see your bot online in your server and can use all bot commands.
+You should see your bot online in your server and can use all bot commands.